Skip links

 One of (if not the biggest) benefits of telehealth is that it makes treatment available to those who may not have previously been able to access these services.
 All a person needs is a phone line or internet connection, and they can have access to telehealth.

-Whether you live in a remote environment, don’t have access to reliable transportation, are dealing with mental or physical challenges, have a schedule or responsibilities that don’t allow you to take time off, or simply prefer remote treatment, telehealth provides access to vital services.
+Whether you live in a remote community, don’t have access to reliable transportation, are dealing with mental or physical challenges, have a schedule or responsibilities that don’t allow you to take time off, or prefer remote treatment, telehealth provides access to vital services.

 For some, walking into a treatment center can be intimidating.
 There’s social stigma, uncertainty, and fear of judgment.
 Telehealth can feel less intrusive, creating a gentler introduction to the recovery process.
 Being able to engage from the safety of home often gives people the confidence they need to take the first step.